Bank from home with these digital features

 When using or entering financial information online, it’s critically important to take all security measures available to protect your data.
 The U.S. Bank Mobile App has an Online Risk-Free Guarantee that protects users from unauthorized activity or potential losses if used correctly.
 To make the log-in process quick, easy and safe, iPhone and iPad users can use TouchID or FaceID, and Android users can use fingerprint authentication.

-Debit and credit card controls help you can stay on top of all card activity and monitor for something unusual.
-You’ll have access to alerts and reminders – including travel notifications – which you can customize to fit your needs and preferences.
+Debit and credit card controls can help you stay on top of all card activity and monitor for something unusual.
+You’ll have access to notifications and reminders – including travel notifications – which you can customize to fit your needs and preferences.
 In the event that you do happen to misplace your card, you can temporarily “lock” it in the app for safekeeping and “unlock” it if you find it.
-From the app, you can also conveniently report a card lost or stolen and arrange for a new one to be sent to you.
+From the app, you can also conveniently report multiple cards lost or stolen at the same time and arrange for new ones to be sent to you.

 If you’d prefer to bank from your desktop or tablet, online banking is another safe and secure option.
 The Online Risk-Free Guarantee still applies.
 Plus, new encryption and firewall technology means your personal information is protected.